 🎤 Emotional Summary

 "Rouge no Dengon" is the story of a wounded woman wiping away her tears and launching a counterattack with a vibrant stroke of rouge.
-The fact that Yumi Matsutoya took an episode she heard during a tour with Eikichi Yazawa and sublimated it into such a sophisticated pop song is a testament to her overwhelming sense of style and editorial genius.
+The fact that Yumi Matsutoya took the inspiration she gained during her time with her musical peers and sublimated it into such a sophisticated pop song is a testament to her overwhelming sense of style.

 The message written on the bathroom mirror is not a simple word of farewell; it is a powerful invitation saying, "Come and chase after me."
-The image of the protagonist racing through the twilight city on a train, despite her anxieties, continues to resonate with all women who stand on their own two feet and speak of love in their own words, regardless of the era.
+The image of the protagonist racing through the twilight city on a train continues to resonate with all women who stand on their own two feet and speak of love in their own words, regardless of the era.

 🔍 Related Articles